university-of-auckland/conflex/README.md

 ### Wiki Configuration

 The example configuration above contains a configuration definition for `wiki`.
-This configures the capsule application so that it knows where and what information the application is to retrieve.
+This configures the connex application so that it knows where and what information the application is to retrieve.
 The  `wiki` configuration adheres to the following design guideline.